 What should be included in a furnished rental in Spain?

 A bed and mattress, sofa, dining table and chairs, wardrobe, fridge, washing machine, and cooking appliances at minimum.
 Better furnished flats also include kitchenware, linens, and a TV.
-Always ask for the full inventory before signing.
+Always ask for a full written inventario before signing so the contents are documented and agreed.

 Can I negotiate the price on a furnished rental in La Linea?

 Yes.
-Particularly on longer contracts of 12 months or more, landlords are often willing to negotiate.
-Offering to pay a few months upfront or commit to a longer tenancy can reduce the monthly rate.
+On longer contracts of 12 months or more, landlords are often willing to negotiate.
+Offering to pay several months upfront or committing to a longer tenancy can reduce the monthly rate, particularly outside peak demand periods.

 What is an inventario in a Spanish rental?

-An inventario is a written list of all items included in a furnished rental, with notes on their condition.
-It protects both tenant and landlord by documenting what was there at the start of the tenancy.
-Always request one before signing.
+An inventario is a written list of all items included in a furnished rental, with notes on their condition at the start of the tenancy.
+It protects both tenant and landlord by providing a clear record of what was present.
+Always request one and sign it before or on the day you receive the keys.